Thursday, August 21, 2025

 Alex Katz: Theater and Dance, a comprehensive museum presentation of the artist’s work with the performing arts on view until Jan 4, 2026 at The Museum of Contemporary Art San Diego.

 Most who know Alex Katz’s large scale flat painted compositions are familiar with his portraits and landscapes.
-His subject has always been everyday modern life.
-These works, made when the art world was diving into abstract expressionism, pretty much ignored that movement by staying figurative and are considered a precursor to pop art and color field genres.
-Of course, the work has abstracted components from real life with paired down choices for link and color.
+His subjects , in general, are everyday modern life.
+His works, made when the art world was diving into abstract expressionism, pretty much ignored that movement by staying figurative and are considered a precursor to pop art and color field genres.
+Of course, the work has abstracted components from real life with paired down choices for line and color.
 But in the representational work it has gesture, the basis of most figurative work, and in real life physical gesture is dance.

 It turns out that Katz was a social dancer with his wife Ada.
 When he was introduced to the modern dancer Paul Taylor by Edwin Denby the poet and dance critic, Katz was impressed with his athleticism, intellectual intent and skill.
 They went on to create 15 productions together.
-The collaboration was a new way of seeing modern dance.
-The sets had flat cut outs of objects on painted floors.
-The lighting flattened the figures and with color blocked costumes the motion was put within a context of 2-D space.
+Their collaboration invented a new way of conceiving of modern dance.

 When Taylor choreographed, he would put the same dance to different music scores.
 He considered the stage a frame.
 Katz consider that the energy of the dance could also break the frame.
 Shapes are made in space but are also flat.
 And everything that moves is a sort of choreography.
 When we watch, we undergo a constant shift in perspective.

-Katz invented ribbons, sticks, discs, cut outs and even cube structures for the dancers so they related to the space and brought it alive as component of the dance.
+Katz invented ribbons, sticks, discs, cut outs and even cube structures for the dancers so they related to the space and brought it alive as a component of the dance.
 Paul Taylor was open to this so in the truest sense there was a cross collaboration.
+The sets had flat cut outs of objects on painted floors.
+The lighting flattened the figures and the color blocked costumes gave endless visual variation as the dancers gestured and rotatoed.
 In an interview at Colby College in 2022, Alex Katz said, “Paul said, Alex makes obstacles and I overcome them…I give Paul a chance for greatness.”

 This exhibition enables you to see a side of Alex Katz work never before exhibited with sketches from his private collection.
 It can be viewed as a capsule experience on a smaller scale, which gives so much more insight to his entire body of work.
 Alex Katz was not trying to sum up an entire theme in a painting, he was trying to capture that one moment of interaction between the subject and himself.